Creating features with Feast

 Managing data pipelines with Tecton

 Tecton handles the feature transformations for you.
-Tecton will create pipelines for you in the background, and handle monitoring and alerting as soon as you create the feature.
+Tecton will create and manage data pipelines for you in the background.
+Tecton will also handle monitoring and alerting as soon as you create the feature.
 Tecton’s goal is to make it easy for teams to quickly develop real-time data pipelines for ML applications.

 Serving features with Feast